kimiinglet/meanLeanFreakGoat/README.md

 Input City/State OR Zip code.
 Search in a radius of 25, 50, 100, or unlimited miles.
 (In the USA).
-Click on search to return results for any location near you, along with a weather forecast.
+Click on search to return results for any location near you, along with a 5 day weather forecast.

 ## Built With